fiverrazam2026/fiverrazam2026.github.io/README.md

 ## ⚖️ License & Attribution

-This interactive open-source catalog is maintained by **Muhammad Azam**.
+This open-source catalog is maintained by **Muhammad Azam**.
 All structural layout layers, dynamic calculator scripts, and optimization loops are completely open for public adaptation, development updates, and educational open-source repository forks.